kadelite/simple_shell/README.md

 # Simple Shell

 ## Introduction
-This repository is a Holberton School Project.
+This repository is a `Holberton School Project`.
 The school project consisted in writing a shell like sh (Bourne Shell) by Stephen Bourne , in C, using a limited number of standard library functions, So Instead we used ower own function that we rewrited over the past three month Here